This post may contain affiliate links. Please read my disclosure.

 You're going to love this main course salad recipe because it has the best flavor and:

 - It's almost a one-pan meal.
-The orzo pasta cooks separately before it's tossed with all of the other ingredients.
+The orzo pasta cooks separately before it's tossed with all the other ingredients.

 - It's a make-ahead recipe.
 Buy double the ingredients and assemble a second meal in a plastic bag to store in the freezer before cooking.
-Next time, dinner will be so easy, that ANYONE can make it!
+Next time, dinner will be so easy ANYONE can make it!